libavg/libavg/sphinxdoc/nodes.rst

     .. autoclass:: PolyLineNode

-        A figure similar to a polygon, but not closed and never filled.
+        A figure similar to a :py:class:`PolygonNode`, but not closed and never filled.

         .. py:method:: __init__([linejoin:"bevel", pos, texcoords])

         .. py:attribute:: linejoin

             The method by which line segments are joined together.
-Valid values are :py:const:`bevel` and :py:const:`miter`
+Valid values are :py:const:`bevel` and :py:const:`miter`.

         .. py:attribute:: pos